stjordanis/graph-tool/doc/quickstart.rst

 -------------

-Property maps are a way of associating additional information to the vertices, edges or to the graph itself.
+Property maps are a way of associating additional information to the vertices, edges, or to the graph itself.
 There are thus three types of property maps: vertex, edge, and graph.
 They are handled by the classes :class:`~graph_tool.VertexPropertyMap`, :class:`~graph_tool.EdgePropertyMap`, and